babushkai/GCP_ML/README.md

 # Babushka

-Agnostic Framework for End to End ML Deployment
+GCP Framework for End to End ML Deployment

 Initiallizing the env
 ```